-Flixbus (Mein Fernbus is no longer used) also has direct buses between Prague and Nuremberg.
+Flixbus, Eurolines, and RegionJet also have direct buses between Prague and Nuremberg.
 Flixbus often have very low special prices but avoid journeys requiring connections and transfers.

-All these buses arrive and depart in Prague at the bus station at UAN Florenc, one metro stop to the northeast of the main train station.
+All these buses arrive and depart in Prague usually at the bus station at UAN Florenc, one metro stop to the northeast of the main train station, but Fkixbus alone uses up to 11 different stops in Prague.
 In Nuremberg, the buses leave from Nürnberg ZOB a short walk to the northeast of the Hauptbahnhof.

 Travel by Train or Shared Car from Nürnberg to Praha

 Rail travel is still an option for travel from Nuremberg to Prague, as is car sharing.